Physical Therapy for Parkinson’s Disease

 • Lean your hips forward, keeping your hips square and your upper body vertical – slumping forward reduces the stretch.

-7. Standing quadriceps stretch
+7. Standing Quadriceps Stretch

 • Stand on one leg and bend the knee of your opposite leg by grasping your ankle with one hand.